freshfox/express-json-views/README.md

 ## Features & examples

 ### Defining views
-Views are defined using json files and located in a single directory in your project.
+Views are defined using JSON files and located in a single directory in your project.
 ```json
 {
 	"id": {},